sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ![](./media/navigator_sigma_rules.PNG)

+!!! note
+	This heatmap file is an example of a MITRE ATT&CK heatmap generated using **sigma2attack** or **elastalert2attack**.
+These tools are referenced in the **Sigma Engineer** lab and can be integrated into a business process.

 If you quickly compare the Sigma rules heatmap to the Windows and Windows-Sysmon tabs in the MITRE Navigator you can see that we now have alerts for several of the techniques but we need to take this a step further to identify gaps in our visibility or alert rules.

 ### Determine gaps in visibilities

-While engaging with a wide range of organizations and their security products, it has been the author's professional opinion that there is often this false sense of security when it comes to the alerting capabilities of these security products.
-Too many times these security products come with a large set of default alert rules but the organizations lack the visibility in their logs for the rules to alert on.
-How can an organization actually validate that they have the needed visibility in their data sources for their alerts to actually provide detection?
+While engaging with a wide range of organizations and their security products, it has been the author's professional opinion that there is often a false sense of security when it comes to the alerting capabilities of these security products.
+Too many times, these security products come with a broad set of default alert rules, but the organizations lack the visibility in their logs for the rules to alert on.
+How can an organization actually validate that they have the needed visibility in their data sources for their alerts actually to provide detection?

-This is actually very easy to do with the help of the MITRE Navigator.
-Since we already have the Windows and Windows-Sysmon data sources loaded let us compare them to the Sigma rules and see where we lack visibility.
+This is easy to do with the help of the MITRE Navigator.
+Since we already have the **Windows** and **Windows-Sysmon** data sources loaded let us compare them to the Sigma rules and see where we lack visibility.

 #### Add Scores to Existing Techniques

-Before we are able to move forward we first need to add a value to each of the existing techniques currently visible in both the Windows and Windows-Sysmon layers.
+Before we are able to move forward we first need to add a value to each of the existing techniques currently visible in both the **Windows** and **Windows-Sysmon** layers.

 ##### Windows